puniverse/pulsar/docs/index.md

 ### State Machines with Strampoline

 As we've seen, the `receive` form defines which messages the actor is willing to accept and process.
-You can nest `receive` statements, or place them in other functions that the actor calls (in which case the must be defined with `defsfn`).
+You can nest `receive` statements, or place them in other functions that the actor calls (in which case they must be defined with `defsfn`).
 It is often useful to treat the actor as a state machine, going from one state to another, executing a different `receive` at each state (to define the acceptable transitions from the state).
 To change state, all we would have to do is call a different function, each with its own receive, but here we face a technical limitation of Clojure.
 As Clojure (due to JVM limitations) does not perform true tail-call optimization, every state transition (i.e. every function call), would add a frame to the stack, eventually throwing a stack overflow.
 Clojure solves it with the `clojure.core/trampoline` function.
 It takes a function and calls it.
 When the function returns, if the returned value is a function, `trampoline` calls it.

 Pulsar comes with a version of `trampoline` for suspendable functions called `strampoline` (with the exact same API as `trampoline`).